michelfernandez/cove/site/content/english/signaturestandards.md

 {{% richtext %}}
 **The advanced electronic signature (AES) is legally valid for contracts where the law does not prescribe a specific form.**<br>
 This applies to most types of contracts, such as rental, purchase or mortgage agreements.
 Anyone who has a Swiss mobile phone number can start signing with AES on Skribble immediately.
 {{% /richtext %}}
 {{% /content %}}

-{{% table-dense "QES vs. AES at a glance" %}}
+{{% table-dense heading="QES vs. AES at a glance" id="qes-fes-table" %}}

 <thead>
 <tr>